Majeed Ullah Khan Farhat

-Majeed Ullah Khan Farhat is the president of Majlis Bachao Tehreek (MBT) in Hyderabad in the Indian state of Telangana, He is controversial due to his views and as a main opponent of All India Majlis-e-Ittehadul Muslimeen (AIMIM).

-Majeed Ullah Khan Farhat is the son of five-time MLA Amanullah Khan.
+Majeed Ullah Khan Farhat is the president of Majlis Bachao Tehreek (MBT) in Hyderabad in the Indian state of Telangana, He is seen as a main opponent of All India Majlis-e-Ittehadul Muslimeen (AIMIM).
+He is the son of five-time MLA Amanullah Khan.
 He is the contested MLA from the Yakutpura Assembly constituency and convener to the Bahujan Left Front (BLF).
 He is an engineer.

-Majeed Ullah Khan Farhat is the exponent behind Majlis Bachao Tehreek political Operations.